Skip to Content

 • Mold Growth and Mower Maintenance

-To avoid this, it is important to regularly clean the mower and remove any accumulated clippings.
-Optimal mower maintenance, according to the University of Maryland, also includes sharpening the blades and utilizing a gas-powered mower.
-This will ensure a clean cut that will minimize grass blade damage and spread of diseases.
+To avoid this, cleaning the mower and regularly removing accumulated clippings is essential.
+According to the University of Maryland, optimal mower maintenance also includes sharpening the blades and utilizing a gas-powered mower.

 • Checking Soil Saturation Before Mowing

 Before mowing, testing the saturation of the soil is crucial.
 Make sure that there is no standing water.
-This not only prevents damage to the mower, but also safeguards the health of the grass, preventing ruts and soil compaction.
+This not only prevents damage to the mower but also safeguards the health of the grass, preventing ruts and soil compaction.

 • Adapting Mowing Techniques For Wet Conditions

 If mowing wet grass is unavoidable, some techniques may help minimize the potential damage.
 For instance, setting the mower to side-discharge mode can help disperse the clippings away from the mower.

 Furthermore, increasing the mower deck’s height prevents the grass from reaching the undercarriage and clumping together.
 However, it is worth noting that these are just protective measures and not a replacement for mowing dry grass.

 • Timing Your Mowing Task